emicklei/melrose/docs/install.md

 - Installation of the extension `melrose-for-vscode`
 - Installation of the `melrose` console application

+You can either install the application from source or use the unsigned downloadable packages.

 ## Install from source

 Instructions to get the source, install the runtime dependencies and compile the program, is documented in the [README](https://github.com/emicklei/melrose) of the project.